Quentin Fottrell

 Quentin Fottrell is an Irish columnist, author, agony uncle, journalist, social diarist, and critic.

 Early life and education

 Fottrell was born in Dublin, and studied psychology in University College Dublin, and journalism in University College Galway.

 Career

 Fottrell was the Irish correspondent for Dow Jones Newswires and The Wall Street Journal from 2003 to 2011, columnist and feature writer for The Irish Times, and as of this date, was working as a journalist in New York City.

-As of 2020, Fottrell was "run[ing] The Moneyist, an advice column on the finance media siteMarketWatch".
+As of 2020, Fottrell was "run[ing] The Moneyist, an advice column on the finance media site MarketWatch".
 He writes about spending and investing, and in the advice column, he answers questions on inheritance, marriage, divorce, relationships, weddings and other financial issues related to ethics and etiquette.

 Specific journalistic thrusts

 Fottrell reported aspects of Irish life related to the rise of Ireland as the Celtic Tiger, and on the expansion of the European Union during Ireland's six-month EU presidency.